© Carolyn Gilpin 2017

 It’s a long way down strange roads, past long paddocks.
 Inside my head, we canter grassy flats, leap fallen trees.
 Galloping, galloping, flat out and free.

-We turn up a long driveway lined with wooden fence.
+We turn up a long driveway lined with wooden fences.
 Horses stand dreaming under trees.

 I turn, stare at his face.
 He looks straight ahead but his mouth lifts at one side.